crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 #### Data integrity

 No true message authentication existed within the original IEEE 802.11 standard.
-WPA introduced Michael MIC, which was better than WEP but still vulnerable to forgery.
+WPA introduced Michael MIC (Message Integrity Check), which was better than WEP but still vulnerable to forgery.

+To address the critical weaknesses in WEP and the interim fixes in WPA, modern Wi-Fi security standards employ robust cryptographic suites.
+The **Counter/CBC-MAC Protocol (CCMP)**, which is mandatory for WPA2 certification, is a fundamental advance.
+CCMP combines two strong algorithms: the **Advanced Encryption Standard (AES)** in counter mode for data confidentiality, and the **Cipher Block Chaining Message Authentication Code (CBC-MAC)** for data integrity, providing a much more secure alternative to TKIP.
+The subsequent **Galois/Counter Mode Protocol (GCMP)**, used in WPA3, offers even greater security and efficiency.
+GCMP also uses AES counter mode for encryption but employs the **Galois Message Authentication Code (GMAC)** for integrity, making it a more advanced authenticated encryption suite than CCMP.

 **Evolution of the IEEE 802.11 Security Protocols**